Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Changelog file + metadata version
 - getLore() usage when detecting hook
 - Sea Creatures HP has no formatting
+- World specific widgets not shown (compacted messages lead to triggers not working for original msg)
 - Umberella & Flare not working - error in playernteract (InternalError: Invalid JavaScript value of type com.chattriggers.ctjs.api.world.block.Block (moduleProvided#314))
 - Player name in alert has no formatting - getCustomName()?
 - settings.getConfig().onCloseGui(() - not work to update registers